 What types of tents have bathtub floors?

 Most double-wall camping tents, so-called because they have an inner tent with bug netting and an outer rainfly, have a bathtub floor in the inner tent.
 In these tents, the waterproof fabric on the floor extends up the side tent walls for a few inches.
 This is to prevent rainwater that pools under your tent from leaking through the walls and swamping your gear.
 The sides of a bathtub floor are low enough that it’d probably be better to call them sandbox floors, but the term bathtub has stuck.

 Bathtub Floor – Tarptent Squall 2

-Bathtub floors are also commonly found in tarp tents like the ones manufacturers by Tarptent.com and Six Moon Designs.
-However, in these tents, the bathtub floor is a distinct component, like the one picture above, where there’s a line of bug netting that attaches it to the exterior tent wall.
+Bathtub floors are also commonly found in tarp tents like the ones manufactured by Tarptent.com and Six Moon Designs.
+However, in these tents, the bathtub floor is a distinct component, like the one pictured above, where there’s a line of bug netting that attaches it to the exterior tent wall.

 Some tarp manufactures also provide a bathtub floor as an optional component with their products.
 A good example is the classic Golite Shangri-La 1 tarp.
 BearPaw Wilderness Designs also sells separate bathtub floors that can be used with any floorless tarp shelter.